 The entering angle (KAPR) is the angle between the main, leading cutting edge of the insert and the workpiece surface.
 The entering angle affects chip thickness, cutting forces and tool life.

-The most common entering angles are 90 degree, 45 degree 10 degree and those of round inserts.
+The most common entering angles are 90 degrees, 45 degrees, 10 degrees and those of round inserts.

 Smaller entering angles also provide a more gradual entry into the cut, reducing radial pressure and protecting the cutting edge.
-However, the higher axial forces increases the pressure on the workpiece.
+However, the higher axial forces increase the pressure on the workpiece.

-A 90 degree cutter generates mostly radial forces, in direction of the feed.
+A 90-degree cutter generates mostly radial forces, in the direction of the feed.
 This means that the surface being machined will not be exposed to high axial pressure, which is advantageous for milling workpieces with a weak structure or thin walls, and in cases of unstable fixture.

 This type of cutter is especially suitable for milling in short-chipping materials that easily fritter if excessive radial forces act on the gradually reduced amount of material left at the end of a cut.